veyselakbalik/veyselakbalik/README.md

 # Hi there 👋

 ✨ My name is Veysel, I'm 24 y.o.
-I'm interested in mobile development and I like cats 😻
+I'm interested in mobile development.

 Connect with me here 👇
 ---